The Walls Are Watching

 An officer responds: “You know why you’re here, now empty your pockets.”

 We didn’t get told what we were arrested for until our release.
 We also had different officers for every stage.
-The officer that violently threw me to the hood of the car wasn’t the one who violently threw me into the van, and he wasn’t the same one that processed me (and stood behind us in our mugshots like a modern day slave catcher).
+The officer that violently threw me to the hood of the car wasn’t the one who violently threw me into the van, and he wasn’t the same one that processed me.
 None of them filled out the paperwork as the official “the arresting officer.”
 Each gave a different reason for why we’d been taken in.

 As the cell door opens, 30 detainees erupt in applause.